Post quench entropy growth in a chiral clock model: Numerical results: Quench into the non-chiral model

 The instantaneous magnetization can be expressed in the eigenbasis of the Hamiltonian as

-where $M_{ij}$ is the matrix element in eigenbasis of the final Hamiltonian, indicating that the power spectrum of the time dependent oscillations of the magnetization carries the information on the gaps between finitely populated energy eigenstates.
-Peaks in this power spectrum can be associated with gaps between regions of the spectrum with a large energy-density-of-states (such as the bottom of the domain wall dispersions) or eigenstates with a large population (such as the ground state).
+Here $c_i$ are the coefficients in the expansion of the initial state in the eigenbasis of the Hamiltonian and $M_{ij}$ is the matrix element of a local magnetization in the eigenbasis of the Hamiltonian.
+This indicates that the power spectrum of the time dependent oscillations of the magnetization carries the information of the gaps between finitely populated energy eigenstates.
+Peaks in this power spectrum occur at frequencies equal to the gaps between parts of the energy spectrum with a large energy-density-of-states (such as the bottom of the domain wall dispersion) or eigenstates with a large population (such as the ground state).
 Consistent with this, we find that the oscillatory part of the magnetization has a frequency peak equal to the gap between the ground state and the minimal kinetic energy of domain wall pairs:

 In the presence of a longitudinal field, confinement of domain wall pairs prevents decrease in magnetization as shown in Fig \ref{fig:Mag_NC}a.
-The attractive interaction results in bound states of domain wall pairs with minimum energies higher than the minimum bare kinetic energy of the two domain walls.
-The energy minima of the dispersion of bound domain wall pairs (or equivalently the masses of bound domain wall pairs) can be extracted from the spectral peaks in the oscillatory part of the magnetization.\cite{} The power spectrum of the magnetization oscillations at finite longitudinal field is shown in Fig \ref{fig:Mag_NC}b.
-The dominant peaks that split off from the one at $\Delta_0$ as $h$ is increased from $0$, have frequencies labelled $m_1,m_2,m_3\dots$ and can be associated with the massess of the domain wall bound states.
-The frequencies of the peaks located at lower end of the power spectrum match with the difference between these masses.
-Figure \ref{fig:Mag_NC}c shows the variation of the bound state energies as a function of the longitudinal field.
+The attractive interaction results in bound states of domain wall pairs.
+The energy minima of the dispersion of bound domain-wall-pairs (or equivalently the masses of bound domain wall pairs) can be extracted from the spectral peaks in the oscillatory part of the magnetization.
+The power spectrum of the magnetization oscillations at a finite longitudinal field is shown in Fig \ref{fig:Mag_NC}b.
+The peaks depend on $h$.
+A set of peaks split off from the one at $m_2(\theta=0)$ as $h$ is increased from $0$ to finite values; these frequencies are labeled $m_1,m_2,m_3\dots$ and can be associated with the masses of different domain wall bound pairs.
+The frequencies of the peaks located at the lower end of the power spectrum match with the differences between these masses.
+Figure \ref{fig:Mag_NC}c shows the variation of the bound pair energies as a function of the longitudinal field $h$.